LiangHann/image-super-resolution/README.md

 # Training and Testing

-To train a model at 256p resolution, please set "is_training=True" and change the file paths for training and test sets accordingly in "demo_256p.py".
-Then run "demo_256p.py".
+To train a model that super-resolves the phase contrast image only using the adversarial loss, please run "adversarial_loss_only.py".

-To train a model at 256p resolution, please set "is_training=True" and change the file paths for training and test sets accordingly in "demo_256p.py".
-Then run "demo_256p.py".
+To train a model that super-resolves the phase contrast image only using the content loss, please run "contnet_loss_only.py".

-To train a model at 256p resolution, please set "is_training=True" and change the file paths for training and test sets accordingly in "demo_256p.py".
-Then run "demo_256p.py".
+To train a model that super-resolves the phase contrast image using our proposed cascaded refinement GAN, please run "cascaded_refinement_GAN.py".

-To train a model at 256p resolution, please set "is_training=True" and change the file paths for training and test sets accordingly in "demo_256p.py".
-Then run "demo_256p.py".
+To train a model that super-resolves the phase contrast image only using a single image input, i.e., no differential pattern filter (DPF) is used, please run "single_image_input.py".

 # Citation